 For example, you and your dog may be living the good life now.
 However, what happens when you get a new boyfriend who doesn’t want your dog to share this sacred space?
 (Well, obviously, you would break up with him.)
 But, if for some reason you are blinded by love, then your dog is going to have a difficult time adjusting to a new sleeping quarter.
 This does not mean it’s impossible to train your dog to sleep somewhere else, it just means it will likely be harder.

 Most people don’t have allergies to their dog – duh, that’s why they got one.
 However, you can develop allergies to your dog WHEN they sleep on your bed.
 This is especially true if your dog is laying on sheets or placing his paws on your pillows.

 Your dog walks barefoot all of the time.
 Imagine all the disgusting germs your dog’s paws have.
 And then your dog licks his body all over.
 Now, that same dog is going to be rubbing all over your pillows – right where you put your face.
 This direct exposure to bacteria, dust, and germs can often cause dog owners to develop allergies.
 This is why it is incredibly important to groom your dog regularly, to help keep things as clean as possible.
-Even things like ear cleaning will help, you can visit website here to give you some helpful hints and tips on how to properly groom your dog.

 If this does happen, the solution is simple – just have your dog sleep somewhere else.
 That usually will get rid of any allergy symptoms.